14 May How to Fix a Laminate Floor That Got Wet: A Simple Guide

 It is much more likely that there will be damaged boards if water finds its way underneath.
 As you can imaging, repairing laminate flooring is not always an option.
 Here are the steps you should follow to lessen the amount of irreversible damage caused to your flooring.

 Step 1: Stop the Water from Causing Further Damage

 First things first, you need to spot the source of the water.
 If it wasn’t caused by a small spill or an apparent accident, this should be your first focus.
-If it is a leak from some other location, focus all of your efforts on stopping that before you take the time to worry about the laminate floors.
+If it is a leak from your dishwasher or some other location, focus all of your efforts on stopping that before you take the time to worry about the laminate floors.

 Once you have stopped the flow of water, revert your attention to the damaged boards to see the extent of the problem.

 As mentioned above, laminate flooring can handle a little bit of water on the surface but can still be damaged if it sits for too long.
 Clean and dry all affect boards before moving on to the next step.